How to round down in Python

 print(x // 1, y // 1)--OUTPUT--7.0 -4.0

-- For a positive number,
+- For the positive number,

-7.8 // 1evaluates to7.0. - For a negative number,
+7.8 // 1correctly rounds down to7.0. - For the negative number,

 Advanced techniques for rounding down